bueller2298/daggerheart-srd/Session Notes/Session 1.md

 He hands you a scroll, its paper heavy and its words already written.
 "I need you to find some people for me.
 They have been selected for a reason, but they have no reason to trust you.
 You must convince them to come with you.
 If you succeed, you will have a part in a story greater than anything you could ever imagine.
 A story that could save both lands."
 He looks at you, his gaze piercing.
 "Will you place yours in me?"

-**Do you take the scroll?
-What is your first action after it is in your hands?**

 ## Purpose's Vision of Broken Wings